-Pontefract Blue Plaque Guide
+Pontefract Blue Plaque Guide - Reconnecting Pontefract with its local history.

 The Pontefract Civic Society (PCS) is a registered charity that promotes and supports the well-being of Pontefract.
 They defend the town’s rich, long history and are influential in improving the quality of the town.
 Check them out at their website.